Skip to content

 Searching for bugs

 You can find all sorts of creatures lurking in your garden, at the places we look after and indoors too, sometimes.
 Be prepared though: looking for bugs is fun, but you might need to be fast.
-Some creatures like centipedes and millipedes move quickly (it must be all those feet!), so you'll need to keep your eyes peeled like a real nature detective if you want to see them.
+Some creatures like centipedes and millipedes move quickly (it must be all those feet!), so you'll need to keep your eyes peeled like a real nature detective to see them.

 Where to look?